beefyfinance/beefy-blog/content/articles/meet-solidex-in-our-new-ama.en.md

 ### Where does Solidex fit in with Solidly?

-Solidex has a few use cases for Solidly users
+Solidex has a few use cases for Solidly users:

 1\.
 If you have SOLID tokens you wish to lock, Solidex allows you to earn a larger share of trading fees and rewards.
 You also share boosted SOLID emissions received by liquidity providers in exchange for you providing a boost to the protocol.